dogHere/iconv-super/README.md

 ## Example

-Convert files in directory from a given encoding to another.
+Convert one file or files in directory from a given encoding to another.

 ```bash
 ./iconv-super -f big5 -t utf-8 -s math -d math-converted